Delicious Corned Beef Hash and Potatoes for St. Patrick’s Day

 4. Uncover and simmer for 5 more minutes, until most of the liquid has evaporated.

 5. Stir the corned beef into the skillet, as well as the remaining tablespoon of butter.
 Turn the heat up to medium high.
 Cook for about 3 minutes without stirring, until the bottom of the hash begins to brown.
-Stir to flip hash around and allow to cook for another 3 minutes or so without stirring, until most of the hash has a good amount of browned, crispy bits (abut 10 minutes total).
+Stir to flip hash around and allow to cook for another 3 minutes or so without stirring, until most of the hash has a good amount of browned, crispy bits (about 10 minutes total).
 If it starts to cook too quickly or burn, add a bit more butter and/or turn down the heat.

 6. Turn off the heat and stir in parsley, and the ground rosemary, thyme, and freshly ground coriander seed.
 Taste and adjust seasoning if necessary.